Football in Belgium: Luxembourg

-Only one club from Luxembourg Province plays near the top level of Belgian football: Excelsior Virton, who won promotion to the First Division B after the 2018-19 season.
+No clubs from Luxembourg Province play in the top two levels of Belgian football: Excelsior Virton, had won promotion to the Challenger Pro League after the 2018-19 season, but were relegated in 2022-23.
 No club from this province has ever played in the top flight.
 Former Belgian international Philippe Albert (Bouillon) and current international Thomas Meunier (Sainte-Ode) were born in the province.

 League system

 As of the 2016–17 season, the Belgian football league pyramid has nine levels.
 The FA dramatically overhauled the league system after the 2015–16 season, reducing the number of professional teams to 24 and introducing a nationwide amateur league for the first time.